Fluid-Dynamics-Lab-Nagoya-University/Airfoil-PIV-data-for-linear-ROM/README.md

 ## Download Database
 ---
-This repositoryWork directory that includes the original mat files can be downloaded from http://aero.mech.tohoku.ac.jp/rom/Airfoil-PIV-data-for-linear-ROM-18.zip
+Work directory that includes the original mat files can be downloaded from http://aero.mech.tohoku.ac.jp/rom/Airfoil-PIV-data-for-linear-ROM-18.zip.
 Please download and extract it.
 Please set the work dir in the same layout as noted above.
  - k0.mat: index of masked region
  - k1.mat: index of nonmasked region